 To be adaptive, leaders have to pay attention to feedback from anyone they deal with, including employees and clients.
 Make it a personal goal to not just get feedback from others, but also understand that feedback and act on it.

-At NSC Technologies, we help business leaders achieve their goals by providing them with custom services and talent solutions.
+At NSC, we help business leaders achieve their goals by providing them with custom services and talent solutions.
 Please contact us today to find out how we can help you achieve your business goals.